ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-14-week-review-worst-two-week-stretch.md

 **The LNG escalation changes the risk map.** The Qatar force majeure is not a Hormuz story.
 Ras Laffan is in the Persian Gulf, not the strait.
 Its force majeure signals that the conflict's energy disruption radius is expanding.
 Japan, South Korea, Taiwan, and Pakistan are scrambling.
 European LNG spot markets repricing.

 **Watch for: US executive action on energy.** Multiple Republican senators sent letters demanding action.
-A Presidential executive order on energy — emergency SPR sales, expedited LNG export permits, or direct price controls — remains a tail risk that would spike markets intraday.
+A Presidential executive order on energy, emergency SPR sales, expedited LNG export permits, or direct price controls, remains a tail risk that would spike markets intraday.

 ## Macro & Sentiment Summary | This Week's Data